South Seas Skincare Moorea Moisturizer Shea Butter Lotion Review

 Review

-Results you may expect from using South Seas Skincare Moorea Moisturizer Shea Butter Lotion:
+Does South Seas Skincare Moorea Moisturizer Shea Butter Lotion Work?

-Intensely moisturizing: South Seas Skincare Moorea Moisturizer Shea Butter Lotion has a moisturizing rating of 8.2 out of 10.
+According to CreamScan analysis, South Seas Skincare Moorea Moisturizer Shea Butter Lotion is intensely moisturizing, with a moisturizing rating of 8.2 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a very high humectancy of 9.3 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a high occlusivity of 7.0 out of 10, mainly due to the significant content of Stearic Acid (est. ≈6.0%) and Myristyl Myristate (est. ≈4.0%).